-Most basic emergency procedures, such as power off landings, are a normal part of pilot training.
-Although these emergencies are discussed here, this information is not intended to replace such training, but only to provide a source of reference and review, and to provide information on procedures which are not the same for all aircraft.
-It is suggested that the pilot review standard emergency procedures periodically to remain proficient in them.
+Most basic emergency procedures are a normal part of pilot training.
+The information presented in this section is not intended to replace this training.
+This information is intended to provide a source of reference for the procedures which are applicable to this airplane.
+The pilot should review standard emergency procedures periodically to remain proficient in them.

-ISSUED: JULY 2, 1979 REVISED: JUNE 29, 1984
+ISSUED: DECEMBER 16, 1976 REVISED: APRIL 17, 1989